 Seat reducers - Available either from Ghost to provide about 3/4" reduction, or I make some from felt in 1/2" and 1/4" which may be used together or alone for a customize fit in 1/4" increments.
 Great for children as they grow!

-Stirrup keepers - these clip on the back rings of the saddle to hold your stirrups out of the way when carrying and saddling.
+Stirrup hangers - these clip on the back rings of the saddle to hold your stirrups out of the way when carrying and saddling.

 Fenders - for use with the short flap saddles.
-Available in either English slip-on fenders which slide over thin stirrup straps, our standard western fender which uses both stirrup rings (really stable), or a single strap western fender so you still have the choice between either of the 1" stirrup rings.
+Available in either English slip-on fenders which slide over thin stirrup straps, our standard western fender which uses both stirrup rings (really stable), or a single strap western fender so you still have the choice between either of the 1" stirrup rings as well as 2-3" western stirrups.